 Anxiety attacks are more common, but less officially defined.
 Anxiety attacks aren’t explicitly defined in the DSM 5, but several different anxiety disorders are described.
 These anxiety disorders generally involve the person experiencing moments of intense anxiety which likely can be called anxiety attacks.

-Anxiety attacks may come on suddenly such as when person sees something that reminds them of a past traumatic experience.
+Anxiety attacks may come on suddenly such as when person sees something that reminds them of a past traumatic experience, when you receive bad news or when you unexpectedly see someone you’ve had conflict with in the past.
 On the other hand, an anxiety attack may refer to intense anxiety that slowly builds up as a person’s worry increases.

 Symptoms of an Anxiety Attack may include: